What Is Online Scam?

 These are the two most common one that is working for the scammers now are a lot of people are now a victim:

 #A False E-Mail Message “, Your Facebook, Was Login Into In New York”

-You can be sent a mail telling you that your Facebook sign on was used to login in New York; you are to confirm if you are the one or not.
+You can be sent a mail telling you that your Facebook sign on was used to login in to New York; you are to confirm if you are the one or not.

-A link will be avail to you to block the person out if you are not the person.
+A link will be available to you to block the person out if you are not the person.
 Since they knew that it is a trap and you will likely want to block the person.

 As you input your detail, the information is being collected at the back-end through a dedicated App.

 The objective of this mail is to scare you to submit your personal information that will be effectually used to impersonate you and they can have access to your payment details and all your data.